AdesisNetlife/coder-bible/README.md

 - We seek to use the proper pattern to solve recurrent problems
 - We avoid anti-patterns, but if we must use it, it will be an exceptional solution
 - We enjoy TDD, but we love BDD
-- We try to the be a permanent pragmatic programmer
+- We try to the be constantly a pragmatic programmer

 ## Resources

-**work in progress**
+> Here will be a general purpose programming useful links, could you help me?

 <!--
 - Languages